 - What business questions do you want to answer?

 Having a clear vision of the answers you’re looking for will drive your preliminary data preparation and help you make the right choices when building and exploring your PowerMetrics.

 - Do you want to know how much it costs your business to gain new customers?
 The “Customer Acquisition Cost” metric measures the cost of acquiring new customers by adding up sales and marketing costs for a given period, and dividing by the number of customers in that period.

 - Do you want to gauge the popularity of your company’s posts on social media platforms?
 Use the “Social Media Likes” metric to measure the number of likes on your Twitter or Facebook posts.

 No matter what metric you're interested in, make sure you select a data source and dimensions (columns) that include the data you’ll need for your PowerMetric.

 Note: The sky’s the limit when it comes to creating PowerMetrics in Klipfolio®.
 Looking for some inspiration?
-Klipfolio includes many pre-built and defined PowerMetrics and we are adding more all the time!
+Klipfolio includes many pre-built PowerMetrics and we are adding more all the time!

 Once you know the questions you want to answer, then:

 Think about the question you want answered.
 Does your data source contain the right information?
 Does it include the numerical values you want to track or records that can be counted?
 Does it include all the dimensions you want to use in your PowerMetric, so you can see your data from several perspectives?